 - Serving it: as with most fruit desserts, the most popular way of serving this cake mix cobbler is slightly warm with a scoop of vanilla ice cream.
 But, if that's not possible - because you don't have access to an oven or fridge - it's also really good plain at room temperature.
 Adding fresh raspberries, blueberries, or a berry sauce works wonderfully with the peach.

-A day outside should be fine but I don't recommend it if you have a refrigerator close by.
+A day or two at a cool room temperature should be fine, but I don't recommend it longer than that.
 Fruit desserts can ferment quickly, especially in a hot environment.
-A dump cake should be cooled down on a wire rack and then covered with plastic wrap and refrigerated.
-I suggest warming it up slightly before eating it.
+A dump cake should be cooled down on a wire rack, covered with plastic wrap, and refrigerated.
+Warm it up slightly before eating it.

 Related recipes you might like: